Cisco N9300 Series Smart Switches FAQ

 Data Center Interconnect (DCI):

-Communication between data centers (whether routed, through dense wavelength– division multiplexing [DWDM], dark fiber, etc.) needs to be fast and secure.
-Currently, customers use multiple routers and security devices to ensure that communication will be protected and redundant.
+Communication between data centers (whether routed, through DWDM, dark fiber, etc.) needs to be fast and secure.
+Customers often deploy multiple routers and security devices to ensure protection and redundancy, adding cost and complexity.

-Q. How will customers troubleshoot workflows between the ASIC and DPU?
+Q. How will customers troubleshoot workflows between the NPU and DPU?

-Q. Will the Cisco N9300 Series Smart Switch be VRF-aware or support contexts/instances?
+Q. Will the Cisco N9300 Series Smart Switch be VRF-aware, VLAN-aware, or support contexts/instances?

 Q. Can customers purchase the Cisco N9300 Series Smart Switch without Hypershield?